someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 # Kubernetes Support

-Kubernetes is the de-facto standard to orchestrate containerized applications.
-It is the go-to solution, no matter where your infrastructure is running on.
-Resoto can already collect resources in AWS, GCP, and DigitalOcean - all of them support Kubernetes.
-I'm happy to announce that Resoto now has support for Kubernetes resources!
+[Kubernetes](https://kubernetes.io) is the de-facto standard for orchestrating containerized applications.
+It is the go-to solution no matter where your infrastructure is running.
+Resoto can already collect resources in [Amazon Web Services](/docs/getting-started/configuration/cloud-providers/aws), [Google Cloud Platform](/docs/getting-started/configuration/cloud-providers/gcp), and [DigitalOcean](/docs/getting-started/configuration/cloud-providers/digitalocean), all of which support [Kubernetes](https://kubernetes.io).

+**I'm happy to announce that Resoto now has support for collecting [Kubernetes](/docs/reference/data-models/kubernetes) resources!**

 ![Kubernetes](./img/banner.png)